fkmccallion/bizinfoscraper_cli_app/NOTES.md

 2. Paste URL
 3. List business names
 4. Allow user to select business for additional information
-4. Display information and allow user to select another business.
+4. Display information and allow user to select another business, start a new search or exit the program